yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 > **Note**
 >
-> Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where Managed Instance is deployed.
+> Azure SQL Managed Instance has a private IP address in a dedicated VNet, so to connect an application, you must configure access to the VNet where the Managed Instance is deployed.
 To learn more, read Connect your application to Azure SQL Managed Instance `https://docs.microsoft.com/azure/azure-sql/managed-instance/connect-application-instance`.

 ### Task 1: Deploy the web app to Azure

 In this task, you will use JumpBox VM and then, using Visual Studio on the JumpBox, deploy the `WideWorldImporters` web application into the App Service in Azure.

-1. You have already logged-in to JumpBox VM, use this VM to continue with the lab.
+1. You have already logged in to JumpBox VM, use this VM to continue with the lab.

 1. In the File Explorer dialog, navigate to the `C:\hands-on-lab` folder and then drill down to `Migrating-SQL-databases-to-Azure-master\Hands-on lab\lab-files`.
 In the `lab-files` folder, double-click `WideWorldImporters.sln` to open the solution in Visual Studio.